 As you discover these small changes in body balance, it is indeed an enlightening feeling.
 You wonder, ‘Why didn’t I get this before?
 Why didn’t I feel this all along?’
 It was because you didn’t take the time to notice.
 You needed to educate yourself, or re-educate yourself on how to move most effectively and with the most balance, with your body in relation to space.
 This is true body self-awareness.

-If you really want to up your awareness of yourself in space through balance exercises, just close your eyes when doing a Yoga pose, like this modified Dancer's Pose, above.
-The pose now becomes more than twice as hard.
+If you really want to up your awareness of yourself in space through balance exercises, just close your eyes when doing a Yoga pose, like this modified Dancer's Pose, shown here.
+The pose now becomes twice as hard.

 For those of us less coordinated, just stand on one leg, then close your eyes, and see if you don’t wobble.
 Practice this movement on one leg, then the other.
 Even the difference in the two sides is pretty amazing.
 You can discover just how unbalanced you are.
 Work on the side that is weaker, to obtain better body balance.
 Meditate on what the metaphor for your life may be.

 Another one of my favorite balance exercises is using the foam roller for better body balance.
 Just place the roller on the floor.
-First try to stand on it with two feet, to balance without falling over (see photo below).
+First try to stand on it with two feet, to balance without falling over (see photo).

 Any foam rolling exercise will help you work on your body balance, not just standing on it, which is the hardest!
 It takes body balance to roll around on the floor on a foam roller and any one of the foam rolling exercises is balance exercises.